-In the event of breaches of the internal procedures entrenched in the Model by one or more members of the Board of Directors and/or the Board of Statutory Auditors, the Chairman of the Supervisory Committee shall give notice thereof to the entire Board of Directors and the Board of Statutory Auditors which shall then determine the action to be taken in respect of the said non-compliant member or members, in accordance with applicable regulations.
+In the event of breaches of the internal procedures entrenched in the Model, including the Whistleblowing Procedure referred to in the following paragraph "Channels for Reporting Irregularities (Whistleblowing)", by one or more members of the Board of Directors and/or the Board of Statutory Auditors, the Chairman of the Supervisory Committee shall give notice thereof to the entire Board of Directors and the Board of Statutory Auditors which shall then determine the action to be taken in respect of the said non-compliant member or members, in accordance with applicable regulations.

 Disciplinary measures, as well as any and all claims for damages, must be commensurate with the job description, position and level of trust inherent to the responsibilities vested in the person concerned.